You have an MFT Associate License – What does that mean?

 What does this mean for me?
 Are you sure you can help me?

-Rest assured… A therapist intern has all the necessary requirements to perform therapy and is legally registered with the BBS.
+Rest assured… A therapist associate has all the necessary requirements to perform therapy and is legally registered with the BBS.
 If any situations arise beyond the therapist’s experience, they are able to consult with their supervisor for guidance in moving forward.
 In working with an intern, clients benefit from the expertise of at least one additional licensed supervising clinician, which means that there are two capable clinicians working for you.
 A further benefit of working with an intern is that their cost is typically lower than a licensed therapist, allowing people who might not seek out therapy due to cost, an option to see a competent therapist.